ada-fs/ada-fs.github.io/publications.md

 ---

-<p>Vef, M.-A., Tarasov, V., Hildebrand, D., and Brinkmann, A.;
+<p>M.-A. Vef, V. Tarasov, D. Hildebrand, and A. Brinkmann;
   <a href="https://drive.google.com/open?id=0B-75gd4swZPMZ1pOUFBJeWxfVjQ">
     <b>Tracing of Complex Production Systems: Obstacles and Solutions</b>;
   </a>